terrencepreilly/generator-latex-homework/README.md

-Where `<homework-number>` and `<questions>` are positive integers, the first representing which homework assignment, and the second representing the number of questions.
+Where `<homework-number>` and `<questions>` are positive integers, the first representing which homework assignment, and the second representing the number of questions.  `<name>` is a string: the author name which will appear on the paper.

 ## Contributing

-If you would like to make this better (there is a lot that could be added), then submit a pull request at the [github repo](https://github.com/terrencepreilly/generator-latex-homework).
+If you would like embetter this -- and there is much embetterment to be had -- then submit a pull request at the [github repo](https://github.com/terrencepreilly/generator-latex-homework).